Iran holds funerals for victims of terror attack in Ahvaz

 - Lindsey Graham: 'There's a bureaucratic coup going on' at FBI and Justice Department

+Monjazi was in the wheelchair watching the parade when the gunshots erupted and was unable to find shelter from the hail of bullets.

+Speaking at the funeral ceremony, Revolutionary Guard’s acting commander Gen. Hossein Salami vowed revenge against the attack’s perpetrators and what he called the “triangle” of Saudi Arabia, Israel and the United States

-Arab separatists have claimed the assault, which also wounded 60, including Guard members and soldiers.
+Arab separatists have claimed the assault, which killed 25 and wounded 60, including Guard members and soldiers.
+Iranian officials have blamed the separatists for the attack.
+The Islamic State group also claimed responsibility for the attack, but offered no clear evidence it carried out the assault.

-President Hassan Rouhani has accused a U.S.-allied regional country of supporting the perpetrators.
+President Hassan Rouhani on Sunday accused an unnamed U.S.-allied regional country of supporting the perpetrators.
+Iran’s Foreign Ministry summoned Western diplomats, accusing them of allegedly providing havens for the Arab separatists behind the attacks.

+The Ahvaz attack has further shaken Iran, already facing turmoil in the wake of the American withdraw from Tehran’s nuclear deal with world powers.

+Rouhani’s remarks could refer to Saudi Arabia, the United Arab Emirates or Bahrain — close U.S. military allies that view Iran as a regional menace over its support for militant groups across the Middle East.